pcottrell/laravel-openapi/docs/guide/responses.md

 ## Reusable responses

 Responses can be reusable.
 Adding `Vyuldashev\LaravelOpenApi\Contracts\Reusable` will indicate that it should be added to `components/responses` section and reference will be used instead of response definition.
-This can be handy for validation errors object:
+This can be handy for validation error objects:

 ```php
 use Vyuldashev\LaravelOpenApi\Contracts\Reusable;